Joining the BFHS

 If a new Group applies to be a member of the BFHS but are not ready to be assessed for full membership yet they will join the BFHS Outreach Programme.

-Once you are established we will then do your class assessment for full membership of the BFHS.
+Once you are established your class can be assessed for full membership of the BFHS.

 Case Study: How the BFHS helped Aberdeen Swordsmanship Group